-I could have asked why Tim believed this when he had several times said Angus was not to be trusted one inch but I let it pass.
-There was also something else Angus had said, that the election could have been held in my house if Tim had got his act together, but I couldn’t be bothered.
+I could have asked why Tim believed this when he had several times said Rupert was not to be trusted one inch but I let it pass.
+There was also something else Rupert had said, that the election could have been held in my house if Tim had got his act together, but I couldn’t be bothered.
 I was too bored and ashamed by it all.
 Perhaps it was better that it had ended this way, in snow, fire and oblivion.
 For some reason, I remembered Enoch Powell’s famous remark that all political careers end in failure.
 Never did this seem so true.

 Tim stood up, rather awkwardly.
 “I’ll come back…tomorrow,” he said.
 I gave him a look that must have made him realise there was nothing more to say.

 He didn’t come back and I never saw or heard from him again.